 3. Boogie Nights (1997)

-Boogie Nights records the rise and decline of porn industry icon Eddie Adams (Mark Wahlberg), widely known as his on-screen persona, Dirk Diggler.
-In the year 1977, porn filmmaker Jack Horner (Burt Reynolds) spots Eddie in a nightclub and convinces him to join the industry.
+Boogie Nights records the rise and decline of adult film industry icon Eddie Adams (Mark Wahlberg), widely known as his on-screen persona, Dirk Diggler.
+In the year 1977, adult film-maker Jack Horner (Burt Reynolds) spots Eddie in a nightclub and convinces him to join the industry.
 What follows next are stories of various characters caged by the desire for sex, drugs, fame and fortune.

 Anderson deftly juggled a broad range of characters in the film.
 The film provides a critical perspective on the chemistry of the extended family and the curious ties that bind.
 He has kept the tone of the film funny and sad at the same time.
 His prime concern as a filmmaker centers on showcasing the lives of damaged people and what happens before and after they have tasted the sweet and bitter elixir of success.

 Boogie Nights can, undoubtedly, be christened as the third best film made by Anderson.
 It earned him his first Academy nomination in the Best Writing, Screenplay Written Directly for the Screen category.

 2. Phantom Thread (2017)